VinutaHegde/404/Extra.md

 # Appendix
 ## Dataset
 We use VIST dataset for our training and testing.
-Picking the grains from a dataset was very interesting journey for us.
-There were few surprises on the way.
+Picking the grains from a dataset was a very interesting journey for us.
+There were a few surprises on the way.
 Here is something users of VSIT dataset should know about before using it:
 - Not all the Albums have stories associated with them
 - Similarly, not all the available stories have albums associated with them
 - Most of the albums have multiple stories associated with them.